5 billing practices for realizing optimal cash Flow

 Any data breach of financial information will quickly erode customer confidence.
 Store credit card information in a secure, password-protected location outside of your operations software.

-Tip: Do not store credit card numbers in ConnectWise Manage—only in PCI-DSS compliant systems.
+Tip: Do not store credit card numbers in ConnectWise PSA—only in PCI-DSS compliant systems.

 4. Manage time entries by exception instead of searching all time entries for errors.